Ramesh-ariu/Ramesh-ariu/README.md

 - 👋 Hi, I’m @Ramesh-ariu
-- 👀 I’m interested in python automation
+- 👀 I’m interested in python automation and flutter application dev
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on python application
+- 💞️ I’m looking to collaborate on python and flutter application
 - 📫 How to reach me 07rameshbe@gmail.com

 <!---